FennecCoder/Convert_phrase_to_mp3/README.md

 # Convert_phrase_to_mp3
-Convert frim phrase to mp3
+Convert from phrase to mp3
+This script use Python libraries to convert Text to mp3 English, French, Arabic support